gchristofferson/kc/wp-content/plugins/data-tables-generator-by-supsystic/readme.txt

 = 1.3.2 / 09.02.2016 =
  * Allow table have editable cells without formulas
  * Add new features: send table on printer and switch between editable fields by tab
- * Rework import table feature, added support cell colors, alignment and sizes
+ * Rework import table feature, added support cell colors, alignment, and sizes
- * Add autoselect cell content when clicking on editable cell
+ * Add autoselect cell content when clicking on the editable cell
- * Added styles for table when send to print or save as pdf
+ * Added styles for a table when sending to print or save as pdf
  * Fixed FireFox bug when images not displaying if the table is hidden
  * Fix conflict with lodash and underscore libs